 - Driving Question: What happened in Chinatown?
 Eventually explained in the titular arc.

-- Eldritch Abomination: Parodied.
+- Eldritch Abomination: Parodied here and there.

 - Eye Scream: Franky's infamous "Knife to the Eye" attack.